iMSA Program Requirements

 6. Select Curriculum Change Category: "Current doctoral or master's student adding a secondary certificate program curriculum"

-7. Add first certificate in the "New Degree Program" from the drop-down list
+7. Add the certificate you are requesting in the "New Degree Program" option from the drop-down list

 8. Please provide a detailed explanation of your request.